Skip to Main Content

 Journals are likely to be more up-to-date and relevant to current issues.
 Books generally take longer to be published.

-Journals are also called magazines, periodicals or serials.
+Journals are also called periodicals or serials.
 They are published on a recurring basis.

 Reports